R1ck77/guile-python-interop-test/README.md

 Having more API functions available would be nice.

-I'd like to explore also automatic code generation: being able to generate the Guile extension using Guile to generate the functions would be recursively nice.
+I'm also exploring automatic code generation: being able to generate the Guile extension using Guile to create the functions would be recursively nice, and I'm slowly expanding this functionality to allow the porting of a generic N-arity Python function.

 ## Bugs

-Many, but those are the ones I know:
+Many, here is a semi-updated list of the ones I know:

-- I have yet to figure out if/how to deallocate C strings obtained from SCM values
+- automatic code generation supports a very limited combination of arguments/return values
-- functions are an arbitrary mix of literal translation (values, etc) and misguided high-level meddling (errors are thrown if NULL is returned)
+- some code is missing, specifically no `scm_c_define_gsubr` is created yet, and the `python.scm` module is not updated with the generated symbols yet